Elastic3D: Controllable Stereo Video Conversion with Guided Latent Decoding: Conclusion

 \maketitlesupplementary

 In Sec.~\ref{sec:supp_implementation}, we provide implementation details for our approach.
 Then, in Sec~\ref{sec:supp_attention}, we explain in detail our epipolar-guided decoder cross-attention (see Sec.~4.3 of the main paper).
 We follow with a short background on diffusion models and a derivation of our 1-step feed-forward model in Sec.~\ref{sec:supp_diffusion}.
 Next, we provide more details on the evaluation protocol in Sec.~\ref{sec:eval-protocol-details}.
 In particular, we give intuitive explanations and insights on the proposed metrics (see Sec.~5 of the main paper).
 In Sec.~\ref{sec:results-sup}, we provide additional results for our method.
 In particular, we conduct a user study on headset to validate that our superiority according to metrics translates to a better user experience on device.
 Notably, we also provide latency comparisons between our method and state-of-the-art methods.
-In Sec.~\ref{sec:ablation-sup}, we then present more ablation experiments, on more diverse datasets than in the main paper.
-Finally, we provide ample visual comparisons in Sec.~\ref{sec:quali-sup} and highlight limitations and future work in Sec.~\ref{sec:future-work-sup}.
+In Sec.~\ref{sec:results-sup}, we provide additional results for our method.
+In particular, we conduct a user study on a headset to validate that our superiority according to metrics translates to a better user on-device experience.
+Notably, we also provide latency comparisons between our method and state-of-the-art methods.

-\textbf{Video Results.} We strongly encourage the reader to also view the accompanying \texttt{index.html} file included in the supplementary material.
+\textbf{Video Results.} We strongly encourage the reader to also view the accompanying \url{https://elastic3d.github.io/}.
 This interactive viewer contains more extensive video comparisons.